MicrosoftDocs/azure-devops-docs/docs/pipelines/process/resources.md

 Using a `pipelines` resource is a way to consume artifacts from a CI pipeline and also configure automated triggers.
 A resource gives you full visibility into the process by displaying the version consumed, artifacts, commits, and work items.
 When you define a pipeline resource, the associated artifacts get automatically downloaded in deployment jobs.

 You can choose to download the artifacts in build jobs or to override the download behavior in deployment jobs with `download`.
-The `download` task internally uses the [Download Pipeline Artifacts task](/azure/devops/pipelines/tasks/reference/download-pipeline-artifact-v2).
+The `download` keyword downloads linked artifacts.
+For more information, see [steps.download](/azure/devops/pipelines/yaml-schema/steps-download).

 ### Why should I use `resources` instead of the Download Pipeline Artifacts task?